Recycle Collection Program

 How Can I Become a Better Recycler?

-Follow these simple guidelines to keep the recycling stream clean and ensure the success of your Recycling Collection Program.
+Follow these simple guidelines to ensure recyclable materials can be recycled into their highest and best use.
 We thank you for your efforts!

 - Know what is accepted in Union City’s curbside collection program.
-Only place acceptable items in the Recycling and Compost Bin/Cart.
-Accepted materials include clean paper and cardboard, plastic bottles and jugs labeled with resins #1 and #2, and metal cans.
+Only place acceptable items in the recycle bin/cart.
+Accepted materials include clean paper and cardboard, metal containers, and plastic bottles and jugs labeled #1-2.

-- Keep recyclables loose when placing them in the Recycling Bin/Cart.
-Do not bag recyclables.
-To secure shredded paper, use a paper bag and staple this bag shut before placing the paper bag in the Recycling Bin/Cart.
+- Keep recyclables loose when placing them in the recycle bin/cart.
+Do not bag recyclables in plastic bags.
+To secure shredded paper, use a paper bag and staple this bag shut before placing the paper bag in the recycle bin/cart.

-How Do I Start or Improve My Recycling Collection Program?
+How Do I Start or Improve My Recycle Collection Program?

 Free technical assistance includes:

 - Waste assessments to determine the optimal collection service level for your business and potentially achieve cost savings.
 Did you know?
 Subscribing to recycling and compost collection services may help your business realize cost savings as recycle and compost collection services cost 40% less than comparable landfill (garbage) collection service.

 - Staff trainings to ensure proper sorting, share best practices, and to answer questions.

 - Setting up indoor color-coded and labeled collection containers.